liuyuelintop/nodejs-integration-testing-study/readme.md

 This project is designed to help you learn and practice integration testing in a Node.js environment using Express and MongoDB.
 It includes various features and testing scenarios such as setting up a test database, validating inputs, testing routes with parameters, and handling authorization.

+## Project Overview

+I am currently taking "The Complete Node.js Course" by Code with Mosh, and I am learning the integration testing section.
+Due to many deprecation issues with the provided source code, I had to initialize a new project to properly follow along with the integration section.
+I am referencing his instructional videos and code while working through this project.
+This is the motivation behind creating this new project.

+## Challenges and Solutions

+1. **Deprecation Issues** :
+   - Updated deprecated dependencies to ensure project stability and security.
+2. **Integration Test Port Conflicts** :
+   - Ensured each test file uses a different port to avoid conflicts.
+   - Attempted to use `get-port` for dynamic port allocation but faced syntax errors.
+This will be revisited in the future.
+3. **Joi Validation** :
+   - Updated Joi validation method to `schema.validate` to comply with the newer version.
+4. **Error Handling Middleware** :
+   - Implemented error handling middleware to catch unhandled errors and return a 500 status code.

 ## Project Setup

 ### Prerequisites